 One of the most significant mental health issues that I’ve recognized, both in myself and other cancer patients, is what the disease does to our self-identity.
 It’s as if we have to fight to remain ourselves after we are diagnosed with cancer.
 There are days when I feel caught in the middle of something.
-Although it’s true that ovarian cancer has substantially influenced my lifestyle, and in some cases how I view the world, it’s not all I am—I’ve struggled to make even those closest to me understand this paradox.
-It’s difficult to explain that while my self-identity is not entirely unchanged, but I will always remain so much more than a cancer survivor or a cancer patient.
+Although it’s true that ovarian cancer has substantially influenced my lifestyle, and to some extent how I view the world, it’s not all I am—I’ve struggled to make even those closest to me understand this paradox.
+It’s difficult to explain that while my self-identity is not entirely unchanged, but I will always remain so much more than a cancer survivor or an oncology patient.

 Regrettably, over the course of my journey, I’ve learned that our society still has misperceptions about chronic illnesses, such as cancer. and that there is still indignity for those of us living with such conditions.
 For instance, one family friend became rather reclusive when she was informed that I was going through cancer treatment and behaved as if a cancer diagnosis might be contagious.
 She further assumed that all chemotherapy patients loose most of their hair and offered to loan me an old wig she had.
 But then, this legacy isn’t surprising considering the profound fear, confusion and stigma surrounding cancer for centuries.
 Until relatively recently the word was hardly spoken in public or said out loud.
 It’s no wonder that some of us living with cancer still choose to avoid revealing our illness to anyone outside of our inner circle of family and close friends.
 We don’t want to be viewed differently—we just want to be normal, not defined by the disease.